Inner Hero banner Image

 Working out whether continuous lawful residence has been broken can be difficult.
 If you need any assistance with this, the team at Freeths can help.

-At Freeths, we know the UK immigration system inside out.
-Our team of immigration experts support you throughout your indefinite leave to remain application, to ensure a successful outcome.
+Our business immigration team know the UK immigration system inside out.
+Our team of immigration solicitors support you throughout your indefinite leave to remain application, to ensure a successful outcome.

 If you would like to know more about applying for indefinite leave to remain, or need help with an application, please contact our team of immigration solicitors.